AdobeDocs/journey-optimizer.en/help/using/offers/api-reference/getting-started.md

 * [[!DNL Experience Data Model (XDM) System]](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html){target="_blank"}: The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
     * [Basics of schema composition](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html){target="_blank"}: Learn about the basic building blocks of XDM schemas.
-* [Decision Management](../../../using/offers/get-started/starting-offer-decisioning.md): Explains the concepts and components used for Experience Decisioning in general and decision management in particular.
+* [Decision Management](../../../using/offers/get-started/starting-offer-decisioning.md): Explains the concepts and components used for Decisioning in general and decision management in particular.
 Illustrates the strategies used for choosing the best option to present during a customer's experience.
 * [[!DNL Profile Query Language (PQL)]](https://experienceleague.adobe.com/docs/experience-platform/segmentation/pql/overview.html){target="_blank"}: PQL is a powerful language to write expressions over XDM instances.
 PQL is used to define decision rules.

 ## Reading sample API calls {#reading-sample-api-calls}